KULL-Centre/papers/2022/ML-ddG-Blaabjerg-et-al/README.md

 Execute the pipeline using `src/run_pipeline.py`.

 ## RaSPLab
 The RaSP model can be run in [Colab](https://colab.research.google.com/) using this [link](https://colab.research.google.com/github/KULL-Centre/papers/blob/main/2022/ML-ddG-Blaabjerg-et-al/RaSPLab.ipynb).
-(CODE in REVISION, Un-available at the moment, it'll be back soon!)

 ## Acknowledgements
 Parts of the code - specifically related to the 3D CNN model - was developed by Maher Kassem and Wouter Boomsma.
 We thank them for their contributions.